Manan100196/ST_558_Project3_GroupD/World_analysis.md

 #### Number of shares per day

 A bar plot of number of shares vs Days of the week is generated.
-The conclusion is that the number of shares are high during weekdays specially on Monday and Wednesday.
-The shares decreases during the weekend.
+This graph helps us conclude that for which particular days, there is a high number of shares for a particular channel.

 ``` r
 data_plot_1 <- train_df %>%